Here at Buswells Lodge we follow the KTC phonics programme.

 Children at Buswells Lodge have weekly guided and shared reading sessions, following the structure outlined within the KTC programme.

-At Buswells Lodge, all English lessons are planned in accordance with the objectives outlined in the National Curriculum for English, following the units of work created by the Hamilton Trust.
+At Buswells Lodge, all English lessons are planned in accordance with the objectives outlined in the National Curriculum for English, following the topics created by the Cornerstones Curriculum.

-Within each unit, children are immersed in the genre with a range of quality texts.
-The units provide written opportunities that build understanding and application of the features for each text type.
+Within each genre of writing, children are immersed with a range of quality texts.
+Throughout every topic, written opportunities are provided to build understanding and application of the features for different text types.

 Buswells Lodge is proud to be apart of not 1, or 2 BUT 3 different projects across the city!